SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-31-how-is-knowledge-work-different.md

 ---
-title: "How is Knowledge Work Different?"
+title: "How is Knowledge Work Different?
+(Why Johnny, Inc. Can't Code.)"
 ---
 ## The fundamental constraint of knowledge work -- such as software development -- is our ability to discover and create knowledge.